Penne Pasta with Sun-dried Tomato and Portobello Mushroom Sauce

 What makes this recipe healthy is that what is omitted is as important as what it contains.
 Some pasta dishes with a simple marinara sauce can still use a lot of oil, and ingredients that bring out contrasting flavors.
 People on a restricted fat diet can feel good about eating this dish because it uses only a small amount of fat — olive oil — which is monounsaturated.

 Whole-wheat pasta contains magnesium and potassium, and is high in fiber.
-The vegetables also provide fiber and the concentration of sun-dried tomatoes, mushrooms, chili flakes and basil pack a lot of flavor into one healthy dish.
+The vegetables also provide fiber and the concentration of sun-dried tomatoes, mushrooms, red pepper flakes and basil pack a lot of flavor into one healthy dish.

 - 1 1/2 cups hot water Add to list